Jackie Gleason: Return to television

-The final sketch was always set in Joe the Bartender's saloon with Joe singing "My Gal Sal" and greeting his regular customer, the unseen Mr. Dunahy (the TV audience, as Gleason spoke to the camera in this section).
-During the sketch, Joe would tell Dennehy about an article he had read in the fictitious American Scene magazine, holding a copy across the bar.
+The final sketch was always set in Joe the Bartender's saloon with Joe singing "My Gal Sal" and greeting his regular customer, the unseen Mr. Dennehy (the TV audience, as Gleason spoke to the camera in this section).
+During the sketch Joe would tell Dennehy about an article he had read in the fictitious American Scene magazine, holding a copy across the bar.
 It had two covers: one featured the New York skyline and the other palm trees (after the show moved to Florida).
 Joe would bring out Frank Fontaine as Crazy Guggenheim, who would regale Joe with the latest adventures of his neighborhood pals and sometimes show Joe his current Top Cat comic book.
 Joe usually asked Crazy to sing—almost always a sentimental ballad in his fine, lilting baritone.

 Gleason revived The Honeymooners—first with Sue Ane Langdon as Alice and Patricia Wilson as Trixie for two episodes of The American Scene Magazine, then with Sheila MacRae as Alice and Jane Kean as Trixie for the 1966 series.
 By 1964 Gleason had moved the production from New York to Miami Beach, Florida, reportedly because he liked year-round access to the golf course at the nearby Inverrary Country Club in Lauderhill (where he built his final home).
 His closing line became, almost invariably, "As always, the Miami Beach audience is the greatest audience in the world!"
 In 1966, he abandoned the American Scene Magazine format and converted the show into a standard variety hour with guest performers.

 Gleason kicked off the 1966–1967 season with new, color episodes of The Honeymooners.
 Carney returned as Ed Norton, with MacRae as Alice and Kean as Trixie.
 The sketches were remakes of the 1957 world-tour episodes, in which Kramden and Norton win a slogan contest and take their wives to international destinations.
 Each of the nine episodes was a full-scale musical comedy, with Gleason and company performing original songs by Lyn Duddy and Jerry Bresler.
 Occasionally Gleason would devote the show to musicals with a single theme, such as college comedy or political satire, with the stars abandoning their Honeymooners roles for different character roles.
 This was the show's format until its cancellation in 1970.
 (The exception was the 1968–1969 season, which had no hour-long Honeymooners episodes; that season, The Honeymooners was presented only in short sketches.)
 The musicals pushed Gleason back into the top five in ratings, but audiences soon began to decline.
 By its final season, Gleason's show was no longer in the top 25.
 In the last original Honeymooners episode aired on CBS ("Operation Protest" on February 28, 1970), Ralph encounters the youth-protest movement of the late 1960s, a sign of changing times in both television and society.